Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-Trajectories whose curvature tensor is invariant under the complex structure were considered by Dancer-Wang \cite{DWCohomOneSolitons} in the pure soliton case and Wang-Wang \cite{WWEinsteinS2Bundles} in the Einstein case.
+Metrics whose curvature tensor is invariant under the complex structure are considered by Dancer-Wang \cite{DWCohomOneSolitons} in the Ricci soliton case and by Wang-Wang \cite{WWEinsteinS2Bundles} in the Einstein case.
 This condition is equivalent to saying that